Innovation

 Shaping the future of real estate technology, smart buildings use smart sensors, actuators, and microchips to gather and manage data according to a building’s operations, thus helping homeowners to minimise the environmental impact of houses.

-This is achieved by linking core systems such as fire alarms, lighting, heaters, pumps, as well as power and water metres with sensors and control systems.
+This is achieved by linking core systems such as fire alarms, lighting, heaters, and pumps, as well as power and water metres with sensors and control systems.
 At advanced stages, elevators and access systems can be integrated into the ‘smart’ system.

 4.)
 Artificial intelligence (AI)

-Artificial intelligence, which is basically the simulation of human intelligence in machines that are encoded to think like humans and mimic their actions, is the mother of disruptive trends in real estate.
+Artificial intelligence, which is the simulation of human intelligence in machines that are encoded to think like humans and mimic their actions, is the mother of disruptive trends in real estate.

-Besides, AI tools can be deployed on sites to track real-time interaction of workers and machines – warning project supervisors of productivity challenges, potential safety issues, and construction errors.
+Besides, AI tools can be deployed on sites to track the real-time interaction of workers and machines – warning project supervisors of productivity challenges, potential safety issues, and construction errors.

 5.)
 Machine learning